Emma Kimiläinen: Motorsport

-In 2024, she is competing in the UIM E1 World Championship, an electric boat racing series.
+In 2024, Kimiläinen competed in the UIM E1 World Championship, an electric boat racing series.
 Kimiläinen is a member of Team Brady, owned by retired American football player Tom Brady.
-Her teammate is powerboat racer Sam Coleman.
+Her teammate was powerboat racer Sam Coleman.

 Personal life

 Alongside her racing, Kimiläinen works as a radio and television host – most notably producing Finland's Worst Driver for MTV3.
 She has also appeared on the Finnish versions of Dancing with the Stars and The Masked Singer.

-She was married to Timo Liuski between 2012 and 2021, with a daughter born in 2013.
-She is currently in a relationship with former Finnish footballer Sami Hyypiä, some 16 years her senior.
+Kimiläinen is (2022) in a relationship with former Finnish footballer Sami Hyypiä, some 16 years her senior.